josh1221wa/selenium-projects-suite/README.md

 # selenium-projects-suite

-Is a set of projects built on Python and Selenium to automate activities on a browser.
+This repository is a set of projects built on Python and Selenium to automate activities on a browser.
 Some of the projects also use Beautiful Soup Web Scraping as well.

 Selenium is a library used to automate browser activities.
 It is used to test web applications and automate repetitive tasks.
 It's available on a lot of code platforms other than Python as well/